LeslieLopez25/perfect-mix-react/README.md

 - Refactored backend routes and added comments for clarity (May 2025).
 - Integrated Cloudinary image upload functionality (May 2025).
 - Added Auth0 authentication and Stripe checkout system (Nov 2024).
+- Added Playwright end-to-end testing suite for checkout and authentication flows (September 2025).
+- Introduced middleware for authentication and error handling (September 2025).

 - Full-Stack Setup: Converted the project into a full-stack application with separate frontend and backend components.